 Filters pane — allows us to apply a filter to a visual, page or the entire report

 Visualizations pane — these are out of the box visuals that come with PBID

-Fields pane — this is where we can select attributed (columns) of a table, create hierarchy, calculated columns, measure, quick measure, add to drill through, and add to filters.
+Fields pane is where we can select attributed (columns) of a table, create hierarchy, calculate columns, measure, quick measure, add to drill through, and add to filters.

 You can change the settings for each visual by clicking on the paintbrush icon.